The Ultimate Guide to Creating Your Own Online Portfolio

 You can opt for a cheaper host provider, but in our experience, they don’t often offer the same benefits and in the long run, it just isn’t worth it.
 Going for a cheaper option usually means that you have to do a lot of the grunt work yourself – like registering a domain (see the next section) or setting up your site’s security yourself.
 Rather pay a bit more and save yourself the time and frustration.

 If you’re still trying to decide which host to use, it’s often useful to take a look at the reviews.
-Two great places to look are WhoIsHostingThis and Web Hosting Geeks.
+A great place to look is WhoIsHostingThis.
 Here you can find user reviews of the different hosts and see how they stack up against one another.
-HostingFacts has also put together a comprehensive guide on some popular hosts that’s worth a read.
+WebsiteSetup has also put together a comprehensive guide on some popular hosts that’s worth a read.

 Now You Need a Domain Name